ilma4/TestOracleGenerationKexTasks/solution.md

 #### Cons:

+- May not satisfy `equals` contract.
+Two 'equal' objects may have different hashCode.
+For example: if `hashCode` is from `java.lang.Object`
 - Works clearly only if objects are exactly same class (can't compare `ArrayList` and `LinkedList`)
 - Have to handle links cycles.
 - May occurs false negatives.
 Example:

  ```java